-To control robots with multiple degrees of freedom, such as wearable protheses or wheelchair-mounted arms, a high level of cognitive function is required.
+To control robots with multiple degrees of freedom, such as wearable prostheses or wheelchair-mounted arms, a high level of cognitive function is required.
 However, some people who need such robots often have co-morbidities that can cause another exhausting process to take control.
 It is likely that robots that are hard to use will be abandoned.

 Real-world, real-time, robust perception in human environments is another major challenge in robotics.
 Computer vision has seen progress in still image resolution, fixed camera recognition issues, but these algorithms perform poorly when both cameras and people move, data is lost, sensors are occluded, or the environment is cluttered.
-In human social settings, these situations are highly likely, and in these settings, feeling, responding to and learning from end users is an open challenge.
+In human social settings, these situations are highly likely, and in these settings, feeling, responding to, and learning from end-users is an open challenge.

 They were claimed as a means of saving time for clinicians and patients when electronic health records (EHRs) were first used in hospitals.
 Because EHR systems were so poorly designed, hard to use, and poorly integrated into existing, however, they ended up creating much more non-value-added work.
 This led to “unintended consequences,” including higher costs and harm to the patient.
-Therefore, it is important to consider their cost-effectiveness beyond the cost of buying, maintaining, and training when robots are introduced in healthcare.
+Therefore, it is essential to consider their cost-effectiveness beyond the cost of buying, maintaining, and training when robots are introduced in healthcare.
 The Agency for Healthcare Research and Quality (AHRQ) has created a guide to reduce unintended consequences for EHRs, and the same approach can be used for robots.